shahinaathome/Adhan-Sonos/README.md

 - Pushover.net for notifications.

 # Features
+- Uses crontab for salat times and removes automatically.
 - Plays static or random adhan.
 - Customizable spoken preannouncement before adhan (can be turned off).
 - Has day and night mode for volume.